 In cases of serious injury, the plaintiff will often require ongoing medical or personal care.
-The cost of this care is often a major part of the ICBC claim.
+The cost of this care is often a major part of the ICBC claim and is often referred to as the cost of future care.
 It includes any expense that is “reasonably necessary on the medical evidence to promote the mental and physical health of the plaintiff”.

 While each and every expense does not require a report from a doctor or specialist, it is usually wise to have a report from a medical professional that summarizes all the expected expenses and where possible, links those expenses to a specific doctor’s recommendation.